STATEMENT ON CORPORATE GOVERNANCE

-Shareholders who are unable to attend in person will be given the opportunity to vote.
+Shareholders who are unable to attend in person will be given the opportunity to vote by proxy.
 The Company will nominate a person who will be available to vote on behalf of shareholders as their proxy.
 Information on the procedure for representation at the meeting through proxy will be set out in the notice for the General Meeting.
 A form for the appointment of a proxy, which allows separate voting instructions for each matter to be considered by the meeting and for each of the candidates nominated for elections will be prepared.
-Dividend, remuneration to the Board and the election of the auditor, will be decided at the AGM.
+Dividend, remuneration to the Board and the election of the auditor, among the matters that will be decided at the AGM.
 After the meeting, the minutes are released on the Company’s website.

 The Company aims at selecting the members of the Nomination Committee taking into account the interests of shareholders in general.
 The majority of the Nomination Committee shall as a rule be independent of the Board and the executive management.
 The Nomination Committee currently consists of three members, whereof all members are independent of the Board and the executive management.

-The Annual General Meeting may stipulate guidelines for the duties of the Nomination Committee.
+The Nomination Committee is described in the Company’s Articles of Association and the General Meeting may stipulate guidelines for the duties of the Nomination Committee.

-Should the Board need to address matters of a material character in which the Chairman is or has been personally involved, the matter will be chaired by another member of the Board to ensure a more independent consideration.
+The Company has guidelines to ensure that members of the Board and executive personnel notify the Board if they have any material direct or indirect interest in any transaction entered into by the Company.
+Should the Board need to address matters of a material character in which the Chairman is or has been personally involved, the matter will be chaired by the Deputy Chairman of the Board to ensure a more independent consideration.

-In addition to the Nomination Committee elected by the General Meeting, the Board will have an Audit Committee and a Remuneration Committee as sub-committees of the Board.
-The members will be independent of the executive management.
+In addition to the Nomination Committee elected by the General Meeting, the Board has an Audit Committee and a Remuneration Committee as sub-committees of the Board.
+The members are independent of the executive management.

-Currently the Audit Committee consists of the complete Board.
-The reason for this is the rather low number of directors in the Company, which has led the Board to conclude that it is currently more efficient for the Board function that all directors also are members of the Audit Committee.
+Currently the Audit Committee and the Remuneration Committee both consist of the complete Board.
+The reason for this is the rather low number of directors in the Company, which has led the Board to conclude that it is currently more efficient for the Board function that all directors also are members of committees.
 This practice will be further assessed in the future.

-Financial and internal control, as well as short- and long term strategic planning and business development, all according to Panoro Energy’s business idea and vision and applicable laws and regulations, are the Board’s responsibilities and the essence of its work.
-This emphasizes the focus on ensuring proper financial and internal control, including risk control systems.
+Financial and internal control, as well as short- and long-term strategic planning and business development, all according to Panoro Energy’s business idea and vision and applicable laws and regulations, are the Board’s responsibilities and the essence of its work.
+This emphasises the focus on ensuring proper financial and internal control, including risk control systems.

 The Board approves the Company’s strategy and level of acceptable risk, as documented in the guiding tool “Risk Management” described in the relevant note in the consolidated financial statements in the Annual Report.